awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 For information about patch compliance status values, see [Understanding patch compliance state values](about-patch-compliance-states.md)\.

-## How patch baseline rules work on RHEL and CentOS Stream<a name="patch-manager-how-it-works-linux-rules-rhel"></a>
+## How patch baseline rules work on RHEL, CentOS Stream, and Rocky Linux<a name="patch-manager-how-it-works-linux-rules-rhel"></a>

-On Red Hat Enterprise Linux \(RHEL\) and CentOS Stream, the patch selection process is as follows:
+On Red Hat Enterprise Linux \(RHEL\), CentOS Stream, and Rocky Linux, the patch selection process is as follows:

-1. On the managed node, the YUM library \(RHEL 7\) or the DNF library \(RHEL 8 and CentOS Stream\) accesses the `updateinfo.xml` file for each configured repo\.
+1. On the managed node, the YUM library \(RHEL 7\) or the DNF library \(RHEL 8, CentOS Stream, and Rocky Linux\) accesses the `updateinfo.xml` file for each configured repo\.
 **Note**
 The `updateinfo.xml` file might not be available if the repo isn't one managed by Red Hat\.
 If there is no `updateinfo.xml` found, no patch will be applied\.